lfe-rebar3/rebar3_lfe_ltest/README.md

 ]}.
 ```

-Then just call your plugin directly from your project directory:
+Then just use the plugin directly from your project directory:

 ```bash
 $ rebar3 help lfe test